spectrocloud/librarium/docs/docs-content/getting-started/aws/update-k8s-cluster.md

 of the Spacetastic platform and infrastructure.
 The team have identified the following areas of improvement.

 - Automated deployments across cloud providers.
-- Scalable infrastructure that can support triple the amount of current subscribers.
+- Scalable infrastructure that can support 10x the amount of current subscribers.
 - Safe updates and releases without any downtime.

 > Wren, Founding Engineer, and Kai, Platform Engineer, have been learning and experimenting with Palette.